CHAPTER TEN (Draft)

 “The social and economic destruction of individuality [came as] a consequence of the mechanical and impersonal elaborations of a commercial culture which reach their culmination in the development of industrial civilization.
 Modern industrialism pushes the logic of impersonal money and credit relationships to its final conclusion.
 The process of production and exchange, which remained embedded in the texture of personal relationships in a simpler economy, are gradually emancipated and established as a realm of automatic and rationalized relations in which the individual is subordinated to the process….”[vii]

-This thinking represents a radical departure from all previous human experience.
+This belief represents a radical departure from all previous human experience.
 For thousands of years human communities have been grounded in the order and consciousness of the civilizations to which they belonged.
 For most of human history, people have found security and identity in the cohesive reality of the communities in which they lived.
-All this vanished in a short time.
+All this has vanished in a short time.

 Distrust has been heightened by numerous factors in recent decades, including the myopic insensitivity of both political and moneyed elites.
 However, it has emerged from a ground of anxiety and suspicion that has been with us far longer.
 As a problem that has evolved unimpeded and which appears rooted in the intellectual delusions of the European Enlightenment, this is not a problem to be resolved politically.
 Those who came of age during the latter half of the 20th century are likely to be aware of the oppressive influence of mass society.
 The isolation of the individual faced with the vacuous nature of mass society is a threat to the soul.
 And, its’ domination of social consciousness is impervious to rational argument.